Is weed legal in Uruguay?

 Political changes also have slowed availability.
 The current president, Tabaré Vázquez, is a physician and considers marijuana to be dangerous.
 Also, the Ministry of Health and the National Police have been uneven in their policies and enforcement.

-Cannabis is available to Uruguayan citizens and permanent residents 18 and older.
+In accordance with Uruguay drug laws, cannabis is available to Uruguayan citizens and permanent residents 18 and older.
 Cannabis is not available for sale to tourists.
 Cannabis can be purchased only at government-run pharmacies.
-Individuals can purchase up to 40 grams, or 1.4 ounces, per month; according to subsequent regulations, the limit is 10 grams, or 0.35 ounces, per week..
+Individuals can purchase up to 40 grams, or 1.4 ounces, per month; according to subsequent regulations, the limit is 10 grams, or 0.35 ounces, per week.

 Uruguay's cannabis law forbids cannabis use in indoor public spaces where tobacco use is prohibited.
 Uruguay prohibits any form of advertising or promotion.